 - 6.8.
 Peculiar cases will be reviewed and assessed on a case to case basis via an application to the Sector Charter Council office and the DTI (BEE Unit).
 The application would have to provide detailed and full justification that warrants a special concession. - 6.9.
 Property Sector commits to providing financial support to Black owned and controlled companies with at least 51% black ownership (level 1-3) measured as a percentage of development/redevelopment spend on properties not currently owned by the measured entity.
 The target to graduate over a period of time as follows: - 6.9.1.
 1% from the first to the end of third calendar year (1-3 year) after commencement; - 6.9.2.
-2% from the first calendar day of the fourth year to the last calendar day of the fifth year (4-5 year) after commencement; - 6.10.
+2% from the first calendar day of the fourth year to the last calendar day of the fifth year (4-5 year) after commencement. - 6.10.
 The financial support sub-element in ownership is subject to the measured entity doing development or redevelopment at any given year. - 6.11.
 Where the measured entity has not done any form of development or redevelopment, it will calculate its overall performance based on the total maximum points minus the weighting allocated the financial support subelement. - 6.12.
-Black people and designated groups including black women, black youth, black people with disabilities and black people living in rural areas who are already involved in the sector should be given preference in case of any competitive bids for equity ownership opportunities in enterprises within the property sector. - 6.13.
-The funding structures should facilitate the transfer of full economic interest to the black partners and longer term shareholder-type relationships. - 6.14.
-Any provisions in Code 100 relating to the recognition of ownership contributions arising from the sale of shares, businesses or assets by enterprises, shall apply to enterprises in the property sector, provided that the sale itself is not counted under enterprise development. - 6.15.
+If the measured entity choose under this provision to give financial support that result in ownership points, the same provision can not be counted again under Enterprise and Supplier Development - 6.13.
+Black people and designated groups including black women, black youth, black people with disabilities and black people living in rural areas who are already involved in the sector should be given preference in case of any competitive bids for equity ownership opportunities in enterprises within the property sector. - 6.14.
+The funding structures should facilitate the transfer of full economic interest to the black partners and longer term shareholder-type relationships. - 6.15.
+Any provisions in Code 100 relating to the recognition of ownership contributions arising from the sale of shares, businesses or assets by enterprises, shall apply to enterprises in the property sector, provided that the sale itself is not counted under enterprise development.

+- 6.16.
 The parties to the code commit to devise mechanisms to remove the obstacles that restrict the ability of black people to own property and to participate in the property market.
-These would include but not be limited to the following:

-- 6.15.1.
-Address administrative and other constraints to ownership, in partnership with the relevant government departments at national, provincial and local level; - 6.15.2.
-Design partnerships with the financial sector and government to enhance access to finance for property ownership and property development initiatives; - 6.15.3.
-Meet asset disposal targets as outlined in the Ownership bonus section of this code; - 6.16.
+These would include but not be limited to the following: - 6.16.1.
+Address administrative and other constraints to ownership, in partnership with the relevant government departments at national, provincial and local level; - 6.16.2.
+Design partnerships with the financial sector and government to enhance access to finance for property ownership and property development initiatives; - 6.16.3.
+Meet asset disposal targets as outlined in the Ownership bonus section of this code; - 6.17.
 The Charter Council will follow and apply the DTI Codes regarding indirect ownership.
-If there is any matter relating to scorecards and/or measuring of enterprises in this codes, the generic DTI Codes shall take precedence over the charter code 100. - 6.17.
+If there is any matter relating to scorecards and/or measuring of enterprises in this codes, the generic DTI Codes shall take precedence over the charter code 100. - 6.18.
 All principles under Ownership in the revised codes as amended time to time (for both generic and QSE) are applicable.